A company-wide structure with environmental responsibilities at all levels

 AGC Glass Europe aims to maintain a professional dialogue with its stakeholders about the environmental performance of its processes and products in an open and objective way.
 Our company actively shares this latest information with its stakeholders.
 The Sustainability Report you are reading now is another example of this.

-We continuously hold discussions with our suppliers and our customers concerning the REACh (1) Regulation.
+We continuously hold discussions with our suppliers and our customers concerning the REACH(1) Regulations.
 The aim is to ensure that AGC Glass Europe uses pre-registered, registered and, when needed, authorised substances to protect health and the environment.
 AGC Glass Europe is a producer of manufactured articles and is mainly a downstream user of chemicals, and as such ensures communication within the supply chain.

-(1)Regulation EC 1907/2006 of the European Parliament and of the Council of 18 December 2006 concerning the Registration, Evaluation, Authorisation and Restriction of Chemicals, entered into force the 1st June 2007.
+(1)Regulation (EC) N° 1907/2006 of the European Parliament and of the Council of 18 December 2006 concerning the Registration, Evaluation, Authorisation and Restriction of Chemicals, entered into force the 1st June 2007.

 Communication across all levels in our company

-We have also set up a system of dynamic interaction at group level, called the Green Bell, involving environment experts, the R&D Centre, Technical Engineering, management and holders of relevant positions within the Group.
-The Green Bell aims to analyse potential environmental aspects at the birth of a project in order to achieve intelligent product/process design and therefore incorporate environmental/chemical management thinking from the very beginning of a process and not as an afterthought.
+We have also set up a system of dynamic interaction at group level involving environment experts, the R&D Centre, Technical Engineering, management and holders of relevant positions within the Group.
+This system aims to analyse potential environmental aspects at the birth of a project in order to achieve intelligent product/process design and therefore incorporate environmental/chemical management thinking from the very beginning of a process and not as an afterthought.